 - Have information regarding past experience available, if requested.

 Federal Work Study

 PSU encourages students to participate in community service activities.
-Several paid, community service federal work study opportunities are available through the Center for Business & Community Partnerships located on the second floor of the Samuel Read Hall Building.
+Several paid, federal work study opportunities are available through the Office of Community Impact located in the Hartman Union Building.
 If you have been awarded federal work study and are interested in working with a community service organization, please contact Casey Krafton, Assistant Director of the Office of Community Impact.
 Casey can be found in the Office of Student Life, located in HUB 110.
 Her contact information is email@example.com, (603) 535-3274.